 While most ingredients in prenatal vitamins benefit both mom and baby.
 Additional supplementation beyond your prental vitamin is not recommended unless advised by your doctor or healthcare provider.
 Research on both Vitamin A and Vitamin E are conflicting but suggest excessive amounts may be harmful.

 Again, it’s important to discontinue the use of any other multivitamins while on a prenatal vitamin, as well as other supplements already found in your prenatal vitamin.
 Other drugs can also affect prenatal vitamins including: diuretics, certain blood pressure medication, tretinoin or isotretinoin, and e anti-inflammatory drugs like aspirin or ibuprofen, most of these are contraindicated in pregnancy and should be stopped with a positive urine pregnancy test.
 It’s important to ask your doctor before mixing any drugs with your prenatal vitamins.
 And of course all recreational drugs—marijuana, cocaine, etc.—should be stopped while trying to conceive and pregnant.

 Prenatal vitamins are an essential part of a pregnancy routine that combine all the vitamins and minerals you need into one supplement.
 Taking a prenatal everyday ensures the healthy development of your baby and can grant peace of mind when pregnancy cravings sabotage your well-intended diet.
-If you want to ensure you’re getting the right amount of the right ingredients, check out Natalist’s Prenatal Duo.
+If you want to ensure you’re getting the right amount of the right ingredients, check out Natalist’s Prenatal daily packets.